dreamcatcher-tech/network/Inbox/2024-07-09 1400 music app on artifact.md

 Offer an integration with youtube api, but allow users to hook up any connection they like, including their raw files on their computer.

 Let them serve files to their peers for a fee, and ensure the artists are getting a fair cut.

+The android app could make lots of shortcuts on the desktop that can instantly engage some base functionality, like immediately start listening to do song recognition.

+Could also just run it constantly and periodically thruout the day.